Randomized Robust Price Optimization: Literature review

 \textbf{Robust Optimization}.
-Within the literature mentioned above, either the probability distributions of demand are assumed to be known exactly or the demand models are estimated from historical data.
-However, in practice, the decision maker often has no access to the complete information of demand distributions.
+Within the literature mentioned above, the demand models are assumed to be known exactly or are estimated from historical data.
+In practice, the decision maker often does not have complete knowledge of the demand model.
 Also, in many real applications, the lack of sales data makes it hard to obtain a good estimation of demand models, which leads to model misspecification and thus suboptimal pricing decisions.
 In operations research, this type of challenge is most commonly addressed using the framework of robust optimization, where uncertain parameters are assumed to belong to some uncertainty set and one optimizes for the worst-case objective of parameters within the set.
 We refer readers to \cite{ben2009robust}, \cite{bertsimas2011theory}, \cite{gabrel2014recent} and \cite{bertsimas2022robust} for a detailed overview of this approach.
 Robust optimization has been widely applied in various problem settings such as assortment optimization \citep{rusmevichientong2012robust,bertsimas2017robust,sturt2021value}, inventory management \citep{bertsimas2006robust,govindarajan2021distribution} and financial option pricing \citep{bandi2014robust,sturt2021nonparametric}.